Shimnazzz/dsc-phase-1-project_data_8/README.md

 ![Title Picture](https://github.com/Shimnazzz/dsc-phase-1-project_data_8/assets/147800579/5cc5a12e-0043-4773-b67c-65ed34cbbbbe)

-## Project Overview
+### Project Overview

 This project involves using various avaiable movie related databases to perform data analysis and derive meaningful insights and recommendations for Microsoft for their new venture to create a new movie studio

 ### Business Problem

-Microsoft as a new
-Microsoft sees all the big companies creating original video content and they want to get in on the fun.
-They have decided to create a new movie studio, but they don’t know anything about creating movies.
-You are charged with exploring what types of films are currently doing the best at the box office.
-You must then translate those findings into actionable insights that the head of Microsoft's new movie studio can use to help decide what type of films to create.
+Microsoft as a new entrant in the movie production space, requires expert recommendation in this area.
+This project looks into catering to this problem and doing analysis of the different movie related attributes and develop findings related to these.
+These findings will be converted into actionable insights that the head of Microsoft's new movie studio can use to help decide what type of films to create.

 ### The Data